Greenest States in America 2019

 What’s the best way to cut down on the amount of waste in the United States?
 Don’t generate it in the first place.
 Lessening the amount of material being sent to landfills, recycling centers or incinerators means making wise decisions about what to buy and using things to their fullest extent.
 Look for products that have minimal or biodegradable packaging, or buy items in bulk when possible.
 Save items from going to the landfill by buying things used.
 Refrain from using paper plates or plastic cutlery when a reusable option is feasible.
 Buy rechargeable electronics instead of using up packs of batteries.
 Conserve and take care of the things you own so they can last as long as possible.

 The goal here is again to limit the amount of waste generated.
 Find ways to repurpose what you already own, and donate your old items to an organization where they can find new life.
-Purchased repurposed products, including things made from post-consumer recycled material.
+Purchase repurposed products, including things made from post-consumer recycled material such as compost bags.
 Take reusable shopping bags with you to the store so plastic grocery bags, one of the banes of the recycling world, are less likely to get stuck in your neighbor’s tree or cause difficulty in your local recycling center.
 On that note, if you do have plastic bags to recycle, make sure you take them to a designated drop-off spot near you.
 A helpful locator by the American Chemistry Council can point you in the right direction.